ackermannQ/kodereview/content/blog/strategy-pattern/index.md

 }

 ```
-If we wouldn't have used the strategy pattern and we would have wanted to pay with a card here too, we would have had to duplicate code or inherit it.
-Then we may have passed unnecessarily this method to childs classes that we should then override ... and so.
+If we wouldn't have used the strategy pattern and have wanted to pay with a card here too, we would have had to duplicate code or inherit it.
+Then we may have passed unnecessarily this method to childs classes that we should then have overrided it... and so.
 You probably now have the feeling that this would be very complicated and things should be well designed from the begining.

 If you wonder what is the method: